-Rogue is one of the major players in the west coast microbrew revolution, and their labels are catchy symbols of rebellion.
-Little wonder that when they set up a pub with more than forty taps of their beer and a few from select guests, (plus two yellow-fizzy mass-produced beers which they provide but often charmingly ridicule), they also sell their iconic shirts, glassware and bottles to go.
-Originally brewed in Ashland, Oregon, near the Rogue River, they now have breweries in Oregon and Washington.
+Rogue started in Oregon near the Rogue River as one of the major players in what was then called the microbrew revolution, and their labels are catchy symbols of rebellion.
+Little wonder that when they set up a pub with more than forty taps of their beer and a few from guests, (plus two yellow-fizzy mass-produced beers which they provide but often charmingly ridicule), they also sell their iconic shirts, glassware and bottles to go.
 This pub is their one act of hegemony in California.
-Besides beer, they have a full bar (including serving their own artisan gins and rums) plus a pub dinner menu.
-If you have a fleece or warm jacket, you may like to eat in their outdoor back patio.
+Besides beer, they have a full bar (including serving their own artisan gins and rums) plus a very average pub menu.
+If you have a fleece or warm jacket with you, you may like to eat in their outdoor back patio.

-Extras: North Beach food and sights nearby, perfect for when you crave walking and some tourist moments as part of your excursion.
-Rogue also does some special events: Check their calendar.
+Extras: Enjoy the North Beach food and sights nearby, perfect for when you crave some walking and some touristy moments as part of your excursion.
+Coit Tower is nearby, and so is Chinatown.

 673 Union St. @ Powell, San Francisco • 415-362-7880